danielcaldas/react-d3-graph/README.md

 - Improve opacity/highlightBehavior strategy maybe use a global *background: rgba(...)* value and then set a higher value on selected nodes;
 - At the moment highlightBehavior is highlighting the mouse hovered node, its 1st degree connections and their 1st degree connections.
-Make **highlightBehaviorDegree** which consists in a *step value* on the depth that we wish to highlight.
+Make **highlightBehaviorDegree** which consists in a *step value* on the depth that we wish to highlight;
+- Semantic node size.
+Have a property value in each node that then is used along side config.nodeSize property to calculate effective node size in run time;
+- Improve semanticStrokeWidth calculation;
+- On Graph instantiation do a check on all config properties.
+If there is a "bad property" (name or value) throw a custom error (property error checking).

 #### Sanbox/Playground
 - Improve page layout (optimize space).